 I personally wouldn’t price anything lower than a 40% profit margin.
 Things come up, especially when you get into retail and wholesale pricing.
 Don’t forget that you’ll personally be spending a lot of valuable time on this, and you should account for that.

-Kickstarter itself is a great source for traffic.
+Kickstarter itself is a great source of traffic.
 I was very happily surprised by just how engaged the community is.
 A large portion of backers came from within the referral traffic from Kickstarter alone.
 Here’s a little glimpse of behind-the-scenes.

 Create a media list by finding relevant websites using Google image search (use this media list template to stay organized)